aramarkservicesinc/markoapis/docs/swagger_update_workflow.md

          For testing the API with the "Try" tool on this page or in your app, use either our testing server "qa-marko" or our development server "dev-marko".
        ```

-    1. Model the *each operation's* description field on the following example:
+    1. Model *each operation's* description field on the following example:

        ```yaml
        description: |